Enterprise Video Conference Agenda

-Moderator: George Levar, Video Service Delivery Lead, AccenturePresenter: Andy Howard, Founder & Managing Director, Howard & AssociatesPresenter: Philip Nelson, Senior VP, Artist and Media Relations, NewTekPresenter: Michael Chop, Sr. Collaboration ArchitectPresenter: Michael Newman, VP/GM, Video Content Management, Polycom
+Moderator: George Levar, Video Service Delivery Lead, AccenturePresenter: Andy Howard, Founder & Managing Director, Howard & AssociatesPresenter: Philip Nelson, Chief Relationship Officer, NewTekPresenter: Michael Chop, Sr. Collaboration ArchitectPresenter: Michael Newman, VP/GM, Video Content Management, Polycom

 2:45 pm - 3:30 pm

 Presentation: Unique Deployment Challenges for mobile video in the Enterprise